jhausladen/esclide/README.md

         sudo crontab -e
         0 0 * * * /usr/bin/certbot renew --post-hook "/usr/bin/convert_letsencrypt_jks.sh && docker restart $(docker ps -a -q)" > /var/log/certbot/certbot.log 2>&1

+#### Encryption using self-signed certificates (OpenSSL)

+Self-signed certificates should be used for testing without a valid domain or private use **ONLY**!

+  * Create `/etc/letsencrypt` as root
+  * Create a private key and the self-signed certificate within `/etc/letsencrypt`:

+        openssl req -newkey rsa:2048 -nodes -keyout key.pem -x509 -days 365 -out certificate.pem

+  * Adapt the path to the private key and certificate (`/etc/letsencrypt/live/<domain>/privkey.pem`) in `cloud9/plugins-server/connect/connect-plugin.js` and `cloud9/plugins-server/cloud9.ide.embeddeddeveloper/embeddeddevelopertools.js` to reflect the location of your certificates.

+  * Add the OpenSSL certificate (`fullchain.pem`) to the truststore of the JDK (`$JAVA_HOME/jre/lib/security/cacerts`) that is used for building the debug-control service.
+The truststore password is `changeit` by default but should be modified for production use so no unauthorized certificates can be loaded into the application by third parties.

+        keytool -import -noprompt -trustcacerts -alias <AliasName> -file   <certificate> -keystore <KeystoreFile> -storepass <Password>

+  One can also add the certificate to an already installed debug-control service.
+E.g., on Debian-based Linux distributions the truststore of the JDK bundled with the debug-control service is located at `/opt/DebugControlService/runtime/lib/security/cacerts`.

 ### Build Tools ([Debug-Control Service](software/README.md)):

+Only reuired in case the debug-control service is built from source.
+Pre-built binaries for Linux, macOS and Windows can be obtained via [Google Drive](https://drive.google.com/open?id=0B5eRiAuqb80jcnRQdGpYOFVmdkk)

   * Ant
     * On Mac OS X install via Homebrew (Requires XCode & Command Line Tools)